awalindeep/School_District_Analysis./README.md

 The purpose of this analysis is to aggregate the students’ and schools’ datasets and analyze data on students’ standardized math and reading scores from various schools in the selected districts.
 To showcase trends in school performance, the analysis focuses on the following.

-1.  **The district summary**, which includes the total number of students, the total number of schools, total budget, math and reading averages, and math, reading, and overall passing percentages.
+1. The district summary, which includes the total number of students, the total number of schools, total budget, math and reading averages, and math, reading, and overall passing percentages.
-2.  **The school summary**, which includes, school type, number of students, school budget, average math and reading scores and math, reading, and overall passing percentages for each school.
+2. The school summary, which includes, school type, number of students, school budget, average math and reading scores and math, reading, and overall passing percentages for each school.
-3. The  **top 5**  and  **bottom 5 performing schools**, based on the overall passing rate.
+3. The top 5 and bottom 5 performing schools, based on the overall passing rate.
-4. The  **average math and reading scores**  for each grade level (9th, 10th, 11th and 12th) from each school.
+4. The  average math and reading scores for each grade level (9th, 10th, 11th and 12th) from each school.
 5. The math and reading scores grouped by the following.
-    -   **Spending ranges per students.**
+    -   Spending ranges per students
-    -   **School size.**
+    -   School size
-    -   **School type**
+    -   School type

 The analysis will assist the school board and superintendent in making decisions regarding the school budgets and priorities.

 ## Background

 The data is gathered in two different CSV files (school data and student data).
 This is raw data that has to be transformed in order to perform analysis and convey information.
-Those steps are performed in the so-called  **data-wrangling**  or  **data-munging**  process and include the following.
+Those steps are performed in the so-called  *data-wrangling*  or  *data-munging* process and include the following.

--   Load and read raw data.
+-   Load and read raw data from csv files.
--   Inspect data (finding anomalies, finding missing values, declare data types, etc).
+-   Inspect data
--   Cleaning data (leave, replace or delete rows with missing values).
+-   Clean data
--   Merge datasets.
+-   Merge datasets
--   Perform calculations and create tables.
+-   Perform calculations and create tables
--   Change layout and structure (organized tables are key to represent data in a way that is easy to understand and easy to detect patterns and correlations).
+-   Change layout and structure of data
--   Sorting and grouping data (it is in data analysts power to use analytical mind and represent data in a new way; grouping data in well-defined categories can make a big difference in story-telling of the data).
+-   Sorting and grouping data

 ## Resources
 -   Data Source: [schools_complete.csv](https://github.com/awalindeep/School_District_Analysis./blob/AwalinGHMAIN/Resources/schools_complete.csv)